smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ② Delete the table template.

-③ Select the version of the template.
+③ Select the version of the table template.

 ④ Create a new version of the template.